-Vincent Dance Theatre working in partnership with Priority 1-54 are delighted to have been awarded a grant from the Co-op Building Connections fund to explore the perspectives, knowledge and experiences of young people in care (and care leavers) in addressing loneliness.
+Vincent Dance Theatre working in partnership with Priority 1-54 was awarded a grant from the Co-op Building Connections fund to explore the perspectives, knowledge and experiences of young people in care (and care leavers) in addressing loneliness.

-VDT and Priority 1-54 will lead workshops with young people exploring how digital technologies and social media might exacerbate or reduce a young person’s sense of loneliness.
-Drawing on themes explored in Virgin Territory, and using video clips from Shut Down, the workshops will engage young people to respond creatively.
+VDT and Priority 1-54 led workshops with young people exploring how digital technologies and social media might exacerbate or reduce a young person’s sense of loneliness.
+Drawing on themes explored in Virgin Territory, and using video clips from Shut Down, the workshops engaged young people to respond creatively.

-Each workshop will be documented to create visual and audio material which will form a short film at the end of the project that will represent the young people’s manifesto for change.
+Each workshop was documented to create visual and audio material which formed a short film at the end of the project that represented the young people’s manifesto for change.